-DKIM is considered an improved mechanism over SPF because it also protects the email content from tampering and it doesn't suffer from the problems with email forwarding that SPF has.
+DKIM is considered an improved mechanism over SPF because it also protects the email content from tampering, and it doesn't suffer from the problems with email forwarding that SPF has.

 To understand how DKIM works, you first need to understand what cryptographic signatures are, and how they work.
 If you are already familiar with cryptographic signatures and Public Key Infrastructure you can skip this segment.

 A cryptographic signature is created by applying a mathematical function on the information to sign in combination with a cryptographic key.
 The key consists of two parts (represented as long numbers) that are mathematically linked to each other.
 One part is called the private key, it is meant to be kept secret by its owner.
 The other part is called the public key, and like the name suggests it is public (not secret) information.
-Here comes the clever bit: a cryptographic signature can only be created with the private key, but it can be validated by anybody using the public key.
+Here comes the clever bit: a cryptographic signature can only be created with the private key, but it can be validated by anyone with the public key.

 You can sign a document with a private key, and publish the resulting signature along with the document and the public key.
 Anyone can use the public key to validate that the signature was created with the corresponding private key.
 This scheme is called a Public Key Infrastructure (PKI), it allows for anyone to validate a signature without needing access to the private key.

-|Forgeable||Easy||Very hard to impossible
+|Very hard to impossible

 DomainKeys Identified Mail (DKIM) leverages Public Key Infrastructure (PKI) to cryptographically sign email.
 The signature proves that the email is authentic and that the sender was authorized to use the domain name in the sender address.
-DKIM is defined in RFC 6376.
+DKIM is defined in RFC6376.

-By publishing a DKIM record in your DNS, you are saying "Any mail server that proves it has access to the corresponding private key is allowed to send email for this domain."
+By publishing a DKIM record in a DNS zone, the domain is saying "Any email service that holds the private key that corresponds to this public key is allowed to send email for this domain."